The Alfie’s Squad Children’s Support Groups (known as squads) runs weekly.

 What are the squads?

 Please note: We don’t just help children who have lost a parent.
 It can be any family member or friend.
 If your child has been affected in some way, then please get in touch with us.
 Our support groups are by referral only.
-If you know of a child who has been bereaved by suicide, or self-inflicted death, you can refer a child to us by filling in the form here.
+If you know of a child who has been bereaved by suicide, or self-inflicted death, please find out more about making a referral.

 Activities

-Alfie’s Squad Children’s Support Group runs weekly and are for children between the ages of 6-17.
-Our sessions are held at The Sandon, 166-182 Oakfield Road, Liverpool, L4 0UH on Thursdays, from 6-8pm.
-Please note-this is not a walk-in service.
+Alfie’s Squad peer support group for children bereaved by suicide runs weekly and are for children and young people between the ages of 6-17.
+Our sessions are held in the Baltic Triangle area in Liverpool on Thursdays, from 6-8pm.
+Please note that this is not a walk-in service.
 Anyone attending must have come through our referral system first.

-The main aims of Alfie’s Squad is to reduce social isolation and improve self-worth in children who have lost a loved one to suicide.
+The main aims of Alfie’s Squad is to reduce social isolation and improve self-worth in children and young people who have lost a loved one to suicide.

 Adult support group

-Whilst there is support already available for adults who have been bereaved by suicide, it can be logistically difficult for parents or carers to attend as they are often evening sessions and in the city centre. in addition, any parent who has lost a family member to suicide will know that the worst time for a bereaved child is bedtime.
+While there is support already available for adults who have been bereaved by suicide, it can often be difficult for parents or carers to attend as they are often evening sessions and in the city centre. in addition, any parent who has lost a family member to suicide will know that the worst time for a bereaved child is bedtime.

 We want to be able to provide a safe space for the adults to meet, and the support group will be in the same building as where the children will be and is run by Alfie’s mum, Allison.
 This isn’t a counselling group; it is somewhere where we can have a brew and a piece of cake, and just have a chat.
 You won’t be asked to tell everyone your story, but we are there if you need to talk.